-In 2018, SaveOurSelves Productions and Consulting, the company of which Lawrence Watson is the executive director and founder, will concentrate its musical and educational efforts in China.
+In 2018, SaveOurSelves Productions and Consulting, the company of which Lawrence Watson is the executive director and founder, concentrated its musical and educational efforts in China.
 Presently, due to the coronavirus pandemic, touring has been put on hold.
 As the world slowly reopens, we will focus our efforts in East Asia, Southeast Asia, and Africa.

-Watson is in the final stages of his long-awaited book of original music and all-time classic standards.
+Watson has recently published his long-awaited book of original music and all-time classic standards.
 The book, entitled H.E.M, focuses on what he refers to as “Highly Emotional Music.”
 In addition, the book offers the audience thirty-three classic songs with accompanying illustrations by young artists of color.
 All of the illustrations in the book visually capture the intention and spirit of the songs.
 H.E.M. is an insightful look at the social history of people of African descent through their popular musical forms.

 Being a master teacher, Watson has used this opportunity to highlight often-overlooked young talent in America and continue the long legacy of collaboration between visual and musical artists in the Black community.
-The book will be available in Mandarin and Spanish in 2018.
-With its comprehensive curriculum, H.E.M will eventually become the textbook of choice for several music programs around the globe.
+With its comprehensive curriculum, H.E.M. will eventually become the textbook of choice for several music programs around the globe.

-Watson’s fourth studio recording Prescriptions is available for purchase.
-Consisting of many of the songs Watson has sung over the year that have worked as ‘medicine.’
+Watson’s fourth studio recording Prescriptions is available for purchase, consisting of many songs Watson has sung over the years that have worked as "medicine."
 These elixirs can be used to chronicle and comprehend the current disorderly and turbulent situation in America, as well as challenging times in our lives.

-Mr. Berry Gordy, Founder of the Motown Record Company, the most successful record company of the 20th Century delivered the ultimate summation: “First, I want to say that as great at Motown was, if we had had Larry Watson (thunderous applause) it would have been even better…. it would have been amazing, he was incredible, his rhythm…we would have been off the charts if he would have been there.”
+Mr. Berry Gordy, Founder of the Motown Record Company, the most successful record company of the 20th century, delivered the ultimate summation: “First, I want to say that as great as Motown was, if we had had Larry Watson, it would have been even better….
+It would have been amazing, he was incredible, his rhythm…we would have been off the charts if he would have been there.”